 (b) Division II members fund their athletics programs in a manner that aligns with the institution’s budget and educational mission.
 This method of funding features a “partial scholarship” model that allows Division II schools to recognize student-athletes for their skills through athletics-based grants, but student-athletes can accept merit-based aid and academic scholarships as well;

 (c) Division II believes in a balanced approach that integrates athletics into the college experience and allows students to focus on their academic pursuits and participate in other campus and community activities.
 This “Life in the Balance” emphasis facilitates learning through:

-(a) Promoting the academic success of its student-athletes, measured in part by an institution’s student-athletes graduating at least at the same rate as the institution’s student body; (Revised: 1/12/04 effective 8/1/04)
+(1) Academics.
+Division II offers exceptional teacher-student ratios that provide student-athletes with a quality education in the academic curriculum of their choice.
+The division structures its eligibility requirements to facilitate student-athletes earning their degrees, which is measured in part by an institution’s student-athletes graduating at least at the same rate as the institution’s student body;

 (2) Athletics.
 Division II supports athletics achievement through highly competitive programs that strive to participate in the division’s 25 national championships, which offer the best access ratio among the NCAA’s three divisions.
 Division II also supports a regionalization model in scheduling that reduces time away from campus and keeps athletics participation in perspective within the educational mission;